lsst/rsp_lsst_io/docs/guides/times-square/authoring/sidecar-schema.rst

 Sidecar metadata YAML file reference
 ####################################

-Every notebook in Times Square GitHub repository has an associated sidecar metadata file.
+Every notebook in a Times Square GitHub repository has an associated sidecar metadata file.
 These files have the same path and name as the notebook, but with a ``.yaml`` extension.
-This file describes the notebook and its parameterization.

 This page explains the contents (schema) of the sidecar metadata files.
 For a more general introduction to authoring notebooks for Times Square, see :doc:`authoring-howto`.